ludovic-boutros/flink-kafka-stream-implementation/README.md

 Individuals wants to know when the next most efficient travel is planned for a specific connection (ex : DFW (Dallas) to ATL (Atlanta))

-Three existing events are available to consume (We will use a Apache Flink® Datagen job) :
+Four existing events are available to consume (We will use a Apache Flink® Datagen job) :

 - CustomerTravelRequest : a new customer emit the wish for a travel on a connection
 - PlaneTimeTableUpdate : a new plane as been scheduled or moved around
 - TrainTimeTableUpdate : a new train as been scheduled or moved around
+- Departure : a train or plane departed

 We want to manage all those scenarios :